MBT-70: Development of the MBT-70

+The Americans were taken aback by the German's approach to intellectual property.
+The German firms jealously guarded their trade secrets from the Americans and pushed aggressively for the use of their products in the final product.
+This cultural confusion stemmed from differences in the procurement system of both countries.
+In the US, the Pentagon footed the expenses for most research and development.
+In return, the government kept complete ownership of the product of the research.
+German firms conducted research and development under government contracts like in the US, but retained all the rights to their design.
+There was thus a great incentive for German firms to solicit orders for their designs.

 Dolvin stepped down in October 1966 to assume command of an armored division.
 The program was considered to be at least moderately successful when Major General Edwin H. Burba took over the project.

-Nevertheless, many problems with the tank's political future arose.
-When a design was finalized in 1965, program costs were estimated at $138 million.
+Nevertheless, many problems with the tank's political future arose in the US.
+When a design was finalized in 1965, US program costs were estimated at $138 million.
 With a production decision looming in 1968, this rose to $303 million.
 The following year critics came up with a different estimate of more than half a billion by accounting for other additional costs.

+Programmatic complexity and growing costs contributed to Germany's disillusionment with the joint project.
+Germany was concerned about the design differences that were emerging between the two teams.
+Germany regarded the unconventional American engine as unproven and believed the American gun/launcher as a design that would add costs and complexity to the design while offering only marginal gains in accuracy at ranges beyond 2000 meters (while being worse at ordinary ranges).
+The use of non-metric fasteners, insisted upon by the Americans, was also believed by Germany to have been an unnecessary compromise.
+In 1965, Germany reduced its financial commitment to the program, claiming it was unable to pay for its half of the expenses.
+By 1969, Germany had reduced its involvement with the project, which was becoming a political embarrassment within the Bundeswehr.
+Germany reduced its Detroit office presence to a mere skeleton crew.
+Germany sought to reduce the size of its KPz-70 purchase, originally 500 tanks, if not cancel it altogether.

 Many Americans both inside and outside the project, including General Creighton Abrams, hoped for an amicable end to German involvement in the program.
 Burba was succeeded by Brigadier General Bernard R. Luczak in mid-1968.
 Luczak agreed that the German partnership was not working out.
 Luczak found support from Deputy Secretary David Packard, who brokered an agreement to end the tank partnership in January 1970.